OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.4 Cardinality

 Data of each data type can be either single valued or multi valued.
-Single valued data has exactly one value of the data type whereas multi valued data has a list of one or more elements of the same data type.
+Single valued data has exactly one value of the data type whereas multi valued data consists of one or more elements of the same data type.
 An empty list of values is not allowed (see Nullability §2.4).

 ##### §2.5 Data type id